Learning on Large Graphs using Intersecting Communities: Approximation of graphs by intersecting communities

 The following theorem is a semi-constructive version of the Weak Regularity Lemma for intersecting communities.
 It is semi-constructive in the sense that the approximating graphon is not just assumed to exist, but is given as the result of an optimization problem with an ``easy to work with'' loss, namely, the Frobenius norm error.
 The theorem also extends the standard weak regularity lemma by allowing soft affiliations to communities instead of hard affiliations.
+For comparison to previously poposed constructive regularity lemmas see Section \ref{Related work}.